How GlaxoSmithKline missed red flags in China

-LONDON With more compliance officers in China than in any country bar the United States, drugmaker GlaxoSmithKline Plc seemed well-positioned to do things right.
+LONDON, July 19 With more compliance officers in China than in any country bar the United States, British drugmaker GlaxoSmithKline Plc seemed well-positioned to do things right.

 But despite conducting up to 20 internal audits in China a year, including an extensive 4-month probe earlier in 2013, GSK bosses were blindsided by police allegations of massive corruption involving travel agencies used to funnel bribes to doctors and officials.